citusdata/citus_docs/develop/append.rst

 replication and failures automatically.
 You can also use the server side `COPY command <http://www.postgresql.org/docs/current/static/sql-copy.html>`_.
 In the examples, we use the \\copy command from psql, which sends a COPY ..
 FROM STDIN to the server and reads files on the client side, whereas COPY from a file would read the file on the server.

-You can use \\copy both on the coordinator and from any of the workers.
-When using it from the worker, you need to add the master_host option.
-Behind the scenes, \\copy first opens a connection to the coordinator using the provided master_host option and uses master_create_empty_shard to create a new shard.
+You can use \\copy only on the coordinator.
+Behind the scenes, \\copy uses master_create_empty_shard to create a new shard.
 Then, the command connects to the workers and copies data into the replicas until the size reaches shard_max_size, at which point another new shard is created.
 Finally, the command fetches statistics for the shards and updates the metadata.

 .. code-block:: psql

     SET citus.shard_max_size TO '64MB';
-    \copy github_events from 'github_events-2015-01-01-0.csv' WITH (format CSV, master_host 'coordinator-host')
+    \copy github_events from 'github_events-2015-01-01-0.csv' WITH (format CSV)

 Citus assigns a unique shard id to each new shard and all its replicas have the same shard id.
 Each shard is represented on the worker node as a regular PostgreSQL table with name 'tablename_shardid' where tablename is the name of the distributed table and shardid is the unique id assigned to that shard.
 One can connect to the worker postgres instances to view or run commands on individual shards.